mui/toolpad/docs/data/toolpad/how-to-guides/number-display.md

 2. **NumberDisplay** is now available as a custom component in the component library:

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/how-to-guides/custom-components/number/in-library.png", "alt": "number component in library", "caption": "The number component appears in the component library", "indent": 1, "zoom": false }}
+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/how-to-guides/custom-components/number/in-library.png", "alt": "number component in library", "caption": "The number component appears in the component library", "width": 300, "zoom": false }}

 ## Using the component